George F. Sorn Scholarship

 PMA Career Pathways Program

 The Foundation collaborates with the Produce Marketing Association’s Career Pathways Program at the FFVA annual convention.
 The Career Pathways program connects the industry to future leaders by providing university students and faculty the opportunity to attend produce events.
 Students receive one-on-one mentoring, customized education including an industry overview, career panel discussions, tours of area companies and the chance to network at workshops and social events.
-In 2016, FFVA and Career Pathways will support students from both the University of Florida and Warner University at the convention.
+In 2019, FFVA and Career Pathways will support students from the University of Florida, Warner University and Florida Agricultural and Mechanical University at the convention.